holochain/docs-pages/src/pages/get-building/index.md

 In short, the above choice is about how changes get dealt with when a piece of content is updated.

 Because all data in a Holochain application is immutable once it's written, we don't just go changing existing content, because that would break the integrity of the agent's source chain as well as the data already in the DHT.
 So instead we add metadata to the original data, indicating that people should now look elsewhere for the data or consider it deleted.
-This is produced by "update entry" and "delete entry" source chain actions.
+This is produced by `UpdateEntry` and `DeleteEntry` source chain actions.

-For an "update entry" action, the original "create entry" or "update entry" action and its entry content on the DHT get a "replaced by" pointer to the new "update entry" action and its entry content.
+For an `UpdateEntry` action, the original "create entry" or `UpdateEntry` action and its entry content on the DHT get a "replaced by" pointer to the new `UpdateEntry` action and its entry content.

 When the scaffolding tool asks you whether to create a link from the original entry, it's not talking about this pointer.
 Instead, it's talking about an extra piece of metadata that points to the _very newest_ entry.
 If an entry were to get updated, and that update were updated, and this were repeated three more times, anyone trying to retrieve the entry would have to query the DHT five times before they finally found the newest revision.
 This extra link, which is not a built-in feature, 'jumps' them past the entire chain of updates at the cost of a bit of extra storage.
 The scaffolding tool will generate all the extra code needed to write and read this metadata in its update and read functions.

-For a "delete entry" action, the original action and its entry content are simply marked as deleted.
+For a `DeleteEntry` action, the original action and its entry content are simply marked as deleted.
 In the cases of both updating and deleting, all original data is still accessible if the application needs it.

 #### CRUD functions